YashDaga17/ALL-IN-ONE-APPLICATION/README.md

 # Solution

-Digio App
+# Digio App

+# Tech-Stack
+Volley API
+Firebase
+LottieFiles
+Android Studio
+Flask
+Python
+Heruko
+Picasso

-Features of Digio
+# Features of Digio
 ## 1. Lost & Found
-This is a feature uploaded in the app which helps the students to find their lost items
+This is a feature uploaded in the app which helps the students to find their lost items.

 ## 2.Food Ordering
 This is a feature where the user can order food, materials and to know the amount of products present in the petty shop.